Safeguarding at St Thomas'

 Volunteering at St Thomas' with Adults

-Everyone volunteering at St Thomas' to help on team that serves adults must complete the Volunteer Application Form receive a Role Description for each role they have be aware of the current Vulnerable Adult Safeguarding Policy for St Thomas'.
+Everyone volunteering at St Thomas' to help on team that serves adults must complete the Volunteer Application Form receive a Role Description for each role they have be aware of the current Safeguarding Policy which is outlined above

 For some volunteers, dependant on the role a a Reference Request Form will also be required

-A few volunteers will need a current DBS certificate for Adults, they must also complete a Self Declaration Form Ask in the Office for any help or explanation.
+A few volunteers will need a current DBS certificate for Adults, they must also complete a St Thomas' Self Declaration Form Ask in the Office for any help or explanation.